-- Meanwhile, in a bowl, mix cooked chicken with ¼ cup (or 4 tablespoons) of buffalo hot sauce, carrot, celery, green onion, dried dill and crushed red pepper flakes.
+- Meanwhile, in a bowl, mix cooked chicken with ¼ cup (or 4 tablespoons) of buffalo sauce, carrot, celery, green onion, dried dill (if using) and crushed red pepper flakes (if using).

-- Distribute half of the cheddar cheese (1.5 cups or 6 ounces) among one half of each tortilla, distribute cheese (about ¼ cup per tortilla).
+- Distribute half of the cheddar cheese (1.5 cups or 6 ounces) among one half of each tortilla (about ¼ cup per tortilla).

-- Sprinkle a little celery salt on top of cheese (if using) and drizzle remaining 2 tablespoons of buffalo hot sauce amongst each tortilla (about 1 teaspoon per quesadilla).
+- Sprinkle a little celery salt (if using) on top of cheese and drizzle remaining 2 tablespoons of buffalo sauce amongst each tortilla (about 1 teaspoon per quesadilla).

 - To cook quesadillas, heat 2 teaspoons of olive oil or vegetable oil in large non-stick frying pan over medium-low heat on the stovetop.
 Gently swirl the oil around the pan so you get good coverage.
 Note: Cook the quesadillas in batches, two quesadillas at a time, adding more oil to the pan between batches as necessary.